Skip to main content

 Feature Description:

-• Supports nested field indexing, accessed using "dot notation"
+• Supports nested field indexes, accessing them using "dot notation".

 • Suitable for simple single-condition queries